Superflows-AI/superflows/README.md

 A user could ask their analytics assistant:
 > Did the Google Ads campaign we ran last month have a positive ROI?
 How many conversions did it generate?

-Superflows will make API calls to answer these questions or complete tasks, and write code to analyse data and produce visualisations.
+Superflows will make API calls to answer these questions or complete tasks, and write code to analyse and plot data.

 **Check out a demo of Superflows in a CRM [here](https://superflows.ai/crm-demo).**